Integrated Demand Forecasting:

 In the past, retailers typically planned for upcoming seasons based on sales data from previous years or seasons for similar products or categories.
 However, this approach often led to missed opportunities, as stores didn’t anticipate future trends and lacked innovative products.
 Although retailers recognized the unique characteristics of local stores and products, they struggled to measure the opportunities they missed.
 Additionally, forecasting demand for entirely new collections proved to be a challenging task.
 Predicting the sales of brand-new styles or collections posed significant difficulties.

 Consider a scenario where a fashion brand plans to introduce a new Jacket design into the market.
-Traditionally, the sales and merchandising team would gauge its potential by comparing it to similar existing styles.
+Traditionally, the sales and merchandising team would guess its potential by comparing it to similar existing styles.
 It’s important to remember that external factors, such as the decisions of major retailers, can significantly influence the performance of the new product.

 For instance, these retailers may order large quantities upfront and adjust their orders based on initial sales performance.
 In the past, forecasts for new collections relied on identifying similarities with existing products.
 Nowadays, more sophisticated algorithms are employed, incorporating various internal and external variables, both structured and unstructured, to enhance accuracy.
 Let’s make it clear from the below chart :